Is the difference between deep hedging and delta hedging a statistical arbitrage?: Numerical study

 Columns labeled "Base strategies" display the risk measure applied to the hedging error for the deep hedging strategy, and the difference between the risk provided by deep hedging and that of delta hedging.
 Columns labeled "Difference strategy" provide statistics (hedging error risk and expectation of net cash flow) of the trading strategy $\delta^{-}$ representing the differential position between deep hedging and delta hedging.
 Since such strategy reflects a long position on the deep hedge and a short position on the delta hedge, the option payoffs from the two (long and short) positions cancel out.
 Hence, performance is assessed by looking at $V_{T}^{\delta^{-}}(0)$ rather than $\xi_{T}^{\delta^{-}}$.

 For all confidence levels $\alpha$ below $50\%$, the strategy $\delta^{-}$ exhibits both positive average profitability $\mathbb{E}[V_{T}^{\delta^{-}}(0)]$ and a CVaR value $\rho(-V_{T}^{\delta^{-}}(0))$ that is negative.
 This corresponds to a formal statistical arbitrage strategy.
 Moreover, for the case $\alpha =50\%$, even if the risk measure is positive, it is nevertheless negligible in comparison to expected profits.
 The strategy $\delta^{-}$, though not a statistical arbitrage from the definition, exhibits a behavior that is quite similar to a statistical arbitrage.
+This might indicate that the \cite{buehler2021deep} approach, which consists in using a change of measure under which statistical arbitrage strategies are removed, might be insufficient to prevent speculative behavior from the hedging agent; such speculative strategies do not always qualify as formal statistical arbitrages.
 Conversely, difference strategies $\delta^{-}$ using $\alpha \geq 85\%$ clearly do not qualify as statistical arbitrage; the associated risk measure is high and the average profitability is negative.

 The distribution of the profit and loss (P\&L) for the trading strategy $\delta^{-}$, which is $V_{T}^{\delta^{-}}(0)$, is depicted in \autoref{fig:p&l} for various confidence levels.
 This confirms that difference strategies associated with low confidence levels $\alpha$ (1\%, 10\% and 50\%) are exactly or similar to statistical arbitrage with very high average profits and a very fat left tail (high extreme loss potential).
 The deep hedging agent is incorporating a strong speculative element in its trading strategy, which is unsuitable in practice.
 Conversely, the strategies associated with higher values for $\alpha$ do not exhibit characteristics of a statistical arbitrage and do not lead to concerns about the suitability of the deep hedging strategy.